 "Diversification into solar and photovoltaic panels has been a major success in recent years while the new extension allows us to launch a fitted kitchen business, headed up by local football personality Graeme Bennett, as well as a huge new range of doors."

-Cairngorm, who employ over 100 people, have created six new jobs for their fitted kitchens division and six more elsewhere in the company.
+Cairngorm, who employ over 100 people, has created six new jobs for their fitted kitchens division and six more elsewhere in the company.

 Visit the gallery to view more pictures of the new showroom